mintproject/droughtIndices/README.md

 This project builds upon this software package to include additional sources of climate data, namely GLDAS and CHIRPS.

 ## <a name = "version">Version information</a>
-* v0.1.0: Support for datasets from FLDAS and combined netcdf file.
-Visualization support for SPI and SPEI.
+* v1.0.0: Support for datasets from FLDAS and combined netcdf file.
+Visualization support for SPI and SPEI. - First release
 * v0.0.1: Support for three indices and datasets from CHIRPS and GLDAS

 ## <a name = "quickstart">User Guide</a>